PANAMA

 These transfers took place under an expanded prior memorandum of understanding between the United States and Panama.
 Under the original agreement with Panama from July 2024, the United States supported Panama’s efforts to deport migrants moving northward who had reached Panamanian territory by funding 60 flights from Panama to primarily Ecuador and Colombia.
 As of May 2025, the U.S. government had paid Panama $14 million for the flights.
 Under the February 2025 expansion of the agreement, Panama agreed to serve as a “bridge” country: third country migrants and asylum seekers transferred from the United States would be received in Panama and subsequently returned to their home countries.
 According to Panamanian officials, the United States financed the migrants’ stay in Panama and paid for their deportation.
 In the weeks leading up to the transfers, the Trump administration made economic and diplomatic threats that the United States might seek to assert greater control over the Panama Canal.

 The forced transfers have been challenged in the United States and internationally for violating U.S. law and international human rights and refugee law.
 In July 2025, in RAICES v.
 Noem, a U.S. federal district court vacated as unlawful the January 20, 2025 Proclamation that suspended access to asylum at the border and under which authority the United States conducted many of the expulsions.
-The government appealed, and the Court of Appeals for the District of Columbia partially stayed the decision pending appeal.
-As a result, the U.S. government is barred from expelling asylum seekers without a screening for withholding of removal and protection under the Convention Against Torture.
-The court has not yet ruled on relief for people already illegally expelled to third countries under the Proclamation, although the litigation is ongoing.
+The government appealed, and on August 1, 2025 the Court of Appeals for the District of Columbia partially stayed the decision pending appeal, barring the U.S. government from expelling asylum seekers without a screening for withholding of removal or protection under the Convention Against Torture but leaving the Proclamation’s ban on asylum in effect.
+On April 24, 2026, the Court of Appeals upheld the district court’s ruling vacating the Proclamation, affirming that the Proclamation “cast aside federal laws affording individuals the right to apply and be considered for asylum or withholding of removal protections.”
+The ruling does not take effect right away and the government has stated that it will seek review of the decision.
+The district court has not yet ruled on relief for people already illegally expelled to third countries under the Proclamation.

 Attorneys also filed a lawsuit against the government of Panama before the Inter-American Commission on Human Rights (IACHR) on behalf of people detained at the jungle camp, arguing violations of international law including the right to be free from arbitrary detention and the right to seek asylum.
 The migrants’ detention was also challenged in a Panamanian court.